 Dominic Mekky is an American composer and pianist

-Born in York, PA, he attended The New School in New York, studied under Kirk Nurock, Rudy Palmer, and Gabriel Kahane, and graduated in 2013; he currently lives in Brooklyn, NY.
+Born in York, PA, he attended The New School in New York, graduating in 2013.
+He currently lives in Brooklyn, NY.

-Recently, he wrote an arrangement of Sara Bareilles’s “Love Song” with composer Caroline Shaw, which was performed by Sara and the NSO as part of Ben Folds’s ongoing “Declassified” series.
-As a film composer, he has scored features, such as “This Time Tomorrow” by director Shane Bissett, and “Up The River” by Ben Greenblatt, which were shown at various international film festivals (Milan, Philadelphia, Sun Valley).
-His music has appeared in an assortment of documentaries, short films, TV shows, and internet videos (namely, various New Yorker shorts).
-He is in the early conceptual stages of a new music-theater work.
+As a film composer, he has scored a variety of features and shorts (including “This Time Tomorrow” by director Shane Bissett, and “Up The River” by Ben Greenblatt), which were shown at various international film festivals (Milan, Philadelphia, Sun Valley, Toronto Indie).
+His music has appeared in an assortment of documentaries, short films, TV shows, and New Yorker web shorts.
+He is in the early conceptual stages of a new music drama.